-With US President-elect Donald Trump hinting that the "One China" policy could be questioned, the BBC explains this hugely sensitive diplomatic tightrope.
+US President Donald Trump has agreed to honour the long-standing "One China" policy after previously placing it in doubt.
+The BBC explains this hugely sensitive diplomatic tightrope.

 What is the 'One China' policy?

 It is the diplomatic acknowledgement of China's position that there is only one Chinese government.
 Under the policy, the US recognises and has formal ties with China rather than the island of Taiwan, which China sees as a breakaway province to be reunified with the mainland one day.

 The One China policy is a key cornerstone of Sino-US relations.
 It is also a fundamental bedrock of Chinese policy-making and diplomacy.
 However, it is distinct from the One China principle, whereby China insists Taiwan is an inalienable part of one China to be reunified one day.